XRPLF/xrpl-dev-portal/content/references/xrp-ledger-toml.md

 ### Validators

 The validators list provides information about validating servers you operate.
-If present, the validators list MUST BE presented as an array of tables, with each entry using the header `[[VALIDATORS]]`, including double square brackets.
+If present, the validators list MUST BE presented as an array of tables, with each entry using the header `[[nHBtDzdRDykxiuv7uSMPTcGexNm879RUUz5GW4h1qgjbtyvWZ1LE]]`, including double square brackets.
 Each entry describes a separate validating server.

 The _first_ `[[VALIDATORS]]` entry in the file is treated as your primary validator.
 If you operate one or more validators for the production XRP Ledger, you should put the one you want others to trust first.